-How the Test is Performed
+How the Test Is Performed

 How to Prepare for the Test

-- Having intercourse
+- Have intercourse

-- Using tampons
+- Use tampons

-Empty your bladder just before the test.
+For your comfort, you may want to empty your bladder just before the test.

 How the Test will Feel